guilherme0893/online_store/README.md

 # Future updates

+Introduce the search functionality to the search bar in the header

 Create the checkout page

 Complete remove item button (the item is removed but the page is not refreshed)